Amazon-Q-Developer/feedback-q-developer-for-github-app/README.md

 Getting Help
 ------------

-The Q Developer for GitHub app is free to use without an AWS account.
+The Amazon Q Developer integration for GitHub (preview) is available for free without the need to set up an AWS account to get started.
 If you do not have an AWS account, the best way to interact with our team is through GitHub.
 You can [open an issue](https://github.com/Amazon-Q-Developer/feedback-q-developer-for-github-app/issues/new/choose) and choose from one of our templates for guidance, bug reports, or feature requests.
 Please check for open similar [issues](https://github.com/Amazon-Q-Developer/feedback-q-developer-for-github-app/issues/) before opening another one.